deepgrant/mbta/README.md

 ```

 ### 3. Individial Environment variables
-The back stop is to supply the config items via these enironment variables instead:
+The back stop is to supply the config items via these environment variables instead:
 * `AWS_ACCESS_KEY_ID`
 * `AWS_SECRET_ACCESS_KEY`
 * `AWS_REGION` if not supplied the default is `US_EAST_1`